deathdric/infrastructure-setup-scripts/conjur/README.md

 conjur login -i usrbspade
 ```

-Input the password of the userbspace account when asked.
+Input the password of the userbspade account when asked.
 If you have the `Logged in` message, you won.
-Good news it :
+Good news is :
 you won't need to use the `admin` account for a while now.

 If you need to use an API key for this used and you don't have it, you can reset the API key by running `conjur user rotate-api-key`.